linkedin/venice/docs/proposals/vip-4.md

 * the time spend waiting in queue before being executed (which will be useful to determine if the thread pool count is under-provisioned)

+N.B.: Implementing metrics from within VPJ is a bit more complicated, whereas controllers already have the ability to emit metrics.

 ### Design Recommendation

 Running hooks in the parent controller is probably most straightforward.
 The only issue is the inability to support the